MetriC-DT/st/README.md

 ------------
 In order to build st you need the Xlib header files.

-For emoji and special character support, use `libxft-bgra` instead of the default `libxft`.
+For emoji and special character support, compile with `libxft-bgra` instead of the default `libxft`.

 Patches Installed